-How on earth can this be?
-You might have noticed it obviously looks longer in the English than all of the above.
+How could this ibe?
+You might have noticed it obviously looks longer in English than all of the above.
 Yes, it “looks” longer in English, but not so in the original Greek.
-The words “took her to wife, and he died childless” in English turns out to be an addition to the original greek to clarify it’s meaning, taken from Mark 12:21(1).
+The words “took her to wife, and he died childless” in English turn out to be an addition to the original Greek to clarify its meaning, taken from Mark 12:21(1).
 That means the original Greek for this verse had only “and the second” which is 12 letters long ( καὶ ὁ δεύτερος BGT).

 The shortest verse in the Bible, from the original Text, is, therefore, Luke 20:30!
 But if you say the shortest verse in the English Bible is John 11:35, that is correct too!

 - What Is The Shortest Book In The Bible?